What are thesis statements and why are they important?

 – Provide examples to help guide and inform the reader

 Students are normally introduced to the concept of thesis statements very early on in their academic careers, yet this feature of an introductory paragraph may still cause difficulties for learners even in the final year of their bachelor’s degree.
 However, because an effective thesis statement may be fairly formulaic in nature, this aspect of essay writing should – with the right guidance – be fairly straight-forward to master.
-The following three lessons deal first with recognising the structure and importance of thesis statements, then with understanding and using the elements of an effective thesis statement, and finally with the concepts and advice that make for strong and well-written theses every time.
+The following three chapters deal first with recognising the structure and importance of thesis statements, then with understanding and using the elements of an effective thesis statement, and finally with the concepts and advice that make for strong and well-written theses every time.

 What is a thesis statement?

 While there may be some variation in answering this question, the general response is that a thesis statement is a one-sentence explanation of an essay’s purpose and its key arguments that’s usually found at the end of the introductory paragraph.
-Below are two example thesis statements to help you in recognising them, which we’ll be returning to throughout these three lessons for guidance:
+Below are two example thesis statements to help you in recognising them, which we’ll be returning to throughout these three chapters for guidance:

 What is the purpose of a thesis statement?